Student Interview - Brianna

 Because of the different sentence structures, there are sometimes really different ways of saying things.
 Some things can be really direct.
 But then I’ve found sometimes in conversations it’s polite to repeat parts of sentences…

 I also recently found a video about Japanese body language.
 There are actually so many little differences I hadn’t realised!

 I know that our native Japanese teachers will help me learn more accurate pronunciation and accent from the beginning.
-This is why I decided to start learning Japanese with a native speaking Japanese teacher.
-The teachers we have are also fluent in English which helps with understanding the full context of what I’m learning as apposed to just paraphrasing and copying words trying to work out why I’m saying what I’m saying.
+This is why I chose to learn Japanese with a teacher in Melbourne.

 To speak confidently and extensively with people in Japan!
 As well as understand novels, manga and tv shows really well.